inca-viewer/inca/README.md

 Instant video thumbsheets. (middle click)<br>
 Randomize / shuffle folders<br>
-You can keep all videos in one folder instead of making subfolders because search is so fast and can be saved, so searches act like subfolders Speed, width, magnify & volume with mouse gestures<br><br>
+You can keep all videos in one folder instead of making subfolders<br>
+because search is so fast and can be saved, so searches act like subfolders<br>
+Speed, width, magnify & volume with mouse gestures<br><br>

 ><img src="screens/Screen 1.jpg" width="640"/></p><br>